LNWR George the Fifth Class: History

 The locomotives were introduced during July 1910 by Charles Bowen-Cooke following the succession of George V, construction continued until 1915.
 They were essentially superheated versions of the LNWR Whale Precursor Class.
 At the same time, similar non-superheated Queen Mary Class engines were also built but all of these acquired superheaters as the advantages of superheating became clear and were absorbed into the George the Fifth Class.

 A total of 90 Georges were built, and all were named.
 The LNWR reused names and numbers from withdrawn locomotives, with the result that the numbering system was completely haphazard.

 All of the Georges passed into London, Midland and Scottish Railway (LMS) ownership on the grouping in 1923.
 The LMS gave them the power classification 3P.
 The LMS renumbered them into a more logical series of 5320–5409, and later in 1936/37 those had not been then withdrawn were again renumbered by the addition of 20000 into the 25320–25409 series to make room for Black Fives.
 It was also at this time that a few of the names were removed so that they could be applied to new LMS Jubilee Class engines.

 Withdrawals started in 1935, and by 1939 only nine remained.
 British Railways (BR) inherited three in 1948: 25321, which was withdrawn in February that year, and 25350 and 25373, which were allocated the BR numbers 58011/2 in March but never carried them as both were withdrawn in May that year.
-None have been preserved.
+No original members have been preserved.